 Why?
 Because I hear the language first.
 So, they say tell her this, you understand.
 You are from my community.
 You understand?
 Explain to them.
 They… They are Israeli.
 You have to explain to them… Sometimes they also curse.
 You?
 No. The team?
 Yes.
 Because sometimes they cannot help?
 Yes.
 And then I say, ‘Think carefully and tell me.’
 But you know all those words, the Israelis [the staff] say to me ‘what did he say?
 What did he say?’… I tell her ‘Wait.
 I want to talk to him.
 If he really meant it or didn’t mean it.’… I don’t want to just translate.
 But they [the staff] don’t have patience.
 They don’t.

-Because of the complex situation, some mediators chose not to translate for the organization staff everything that the service receivers throw at them, even if they are the target of the frustration:
+Some mediators chose not to translate everything the service receivers throw at them, even if they are the target of the frustration:

 There are things we don’t translate for the staff or for … If it is cursing him in anger or if he is cursing me, then you, you prefer to take it alone and not pass it on.
 At the end of the day they [the asylum seekers] are like you [the mediator] and the social workers keep working with me after they are gone.

-Constant testing: mediator as brother and expert, or as traitor representing the state of Israel
+Constant Testing: Mediator as Brother and Expert, or as Traitor Representing the State of Israel

 In addition to misconceptions regarding their legal status, mediators are often associated by asylum seekers with the state and seen as professionals/translators with their own personal motives.
-Most mediators felt that the clients [asylum seekers] were constantly testing them.
-As far as they were concerned, the mediator can, and must, solve their problems.
-The expectations from them were higher than from the Israeli staff members.
-Thus, when these mediators are unable to help, asylum seekers assume they are motivated by personal concerns, such as taking care of their own legal status and livelihood, and do not want to help.
+Most mediators feel the clients are constantly testing them, demanding they solve their problems, and expecting more from them than the Israeli staff members.
+Thus, when the mediators are unable to help, asylum seekers assume this is a choice motivated by personal interests, such as protecting their own legal status and livelihood.
 Daniel describes this as a pressure cooker:

 Some people who know us specifically, whom we live with day to day… They know our problems and who we are… Look, we see both sides.
 First of all, the side of the person, you know him.
 And then the other side, the side of making a living and then we are in a pressure cooker… We get along as much as we can, right?
 But when I see here a sick person or a person who really needs help, and he comes to you and you try with all your power, and then he says to you: well, you [intercultural mediators] don’t help us by sitting here, and its… then you have this feeling here that you are exploding.
 Some people say: You aren’t helping us, you are here just for your money and you aren’t taking care of us.
 And there are people who say to us: it’s good that you are here.
 If you weren’t here, we wouldn’t exist […] mediators who work at organizations, it is really hard for them, you are blamed and always they say that you are selling us out together with the Israelis, like that you are not helping us together, there are lots of stories about each of the mediators.

-Samuel reinforces the claim that mediators are perceived as traitors and snitches, or as collaborating with the establishment in putting pressure on asylum seekers.
+Samuel reinforces the claim that mediators are perceived as traitors and snitches, or as collaborating with the establishment by putting pressure on asylum seekers.